jpmorganchase/anu/docs/guide/deeper_topics/mesh_clone_instance.md

 :::

 ## Instance
-If we are drawing many meshes with the same geometry, we can use [Instances](https://doc.babylonjs.com/features/featuresDeepDive/mesh/copies/instances/) to render them all in a single draw call leading to much better performance.
-[InstancedMeshes](https://doc.babylonjs.com/typedoc/classes/BABYLON.InstancedMesh) will still have their own nodes in the scene graph and can each have unique properties such as names, metadata, and transforms.
-However, since they all share the same mesh geometry, and materials we need to use instanced buffers to set their other properties such as color.
+If we are still drawing many Meshes with the same geometry, but we don't mind sacrificing some flexibility for the sake of performance, we can use Instances.
+[InstancedMeshes](https://doc.babylonjs.com/typedoc/classes/BABYLON.InstancedMesh) all share geometry and are rendered in a single draw call, leading to much better GPU performance.
+They are also still represented as individual Nodes in the Babylon.js scene graph, and thus can still retain individual properties such as name, metadata, and transforms.
+However, setting properties such as color now need to use [InstancedBuffers](https://doc.babylonjs.com/features/featuresDeepDive/mesh/copies/instances#custom-buffers) to be able to set unique values per each InstancedMesh.

-Using anu we can create [InstancedMeshes](https://doc.babylonjs.com/typedoc/classes/BABYLON.InstancedMesh) using the [bindInstance](/api/modules.html#bindthininstance) method.
-Unlike the bind method that takes a string, bindInstance takes an existing mesh to use as the source mesh for the instances.
+Using Anu, the [bindInstance()](/api/modules.html#bindthininstance) method can be used to easily create InstancedMeshes from data, which also accepts an existing Mesh whose geometry will be instanced.

 ```js
 anu.bindInstance(mesh: Mesh, data: [], scene: Scene)
 ```

-To register or set instanced buffers we can use [setInstanceBuffer](/api/classes/Selection.html#setinstancedbuffer) and [registerInstanceBuffer](/api/classes/Selection.html#registerinstancedbuffer) Selection methods.
+To register or set InstancedBuffers we can use [registerInstancedBuffer()](/api/classes/Selection.html#registerinstancedbuffer) and [setInstancedBuffer()](/api/classes/Selection.html#setinstancedbuffer) from a Selection object.

 ```js